ayzrixsiev/ayzrixsiev/README.md

 ___
 ### About me
 I am a **Computer Science student at CAU** focused on building backend systems centered around large-scale data processing and automation.
-I build high-performance end-to-end services with FastAPI, C++ and Go, and integrating machine learning models into these systems.
+I build high-performance end-to-end services with FastAPI and Go, and integrating machine learning models into these systems.

 ### Projects
 - **[Fin-Pulse](https://github.com/ayzrixsiev/Fin-Pulse)** -